 For more help finding your traces in the UI:

-Standard distributed tracing for APM agents (above) captures up to 10% of your traces, but if you want us to analyze all your data and find the most relevant traces, you can set up Infinite Tracing.
+Standard distributed tracing for APM agents (above) use adaptive sampling to capture up to 10 traces per minute, but if you want us to analyze all your data and find the most relevant traces, you can set up Infinite Tracing.
 This alternative to standard distributed tracing is available for all APM language agents except C SDK.

 To learn more about this feature, see Infinite Tracing.